rl-86/SmartHub/README.md

 * Database: PostgreSQL

 -------------------------------------
+It's Recommended to use Vscode and IntelliJ

+Requierments:
+Docker-desktop, running

 #### Getting Started

 1. Clone repository
+2. In IntelliJ, Open smarthub/backend folder and Run SmartHubApplication.
+Now the webserver and the docker container with the database should be running.

-2. Install all modules:
+3. In Vscode, Open smarthub/frontend folder and Install all modules:
 ```bash
 npm install

 ```
+3. Create or move .env.local file to smarthub/frontend

-3. Run local dev server:
+4. Run local dev server:
 ```bash
 npm run dev

 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see view the website.